Schmelzy/sensors-user-interface/README.md

 # sensors-user-interface
-HTML5 Web Page for visualizing the measurements from the sensors from "sensors.py" located in the "sensors" repository.
+HTML5 Web Page for visualizing measurements from sensors using MQTT with Web Socket.